 This is where the rubber really hits the road in resource management.

-To confuse matters a little, this process it variously called resource allocation or resource planning.
+To confuse matters a little, this process is sometimes called resource allocation.

 Resource planning happens after resource capacity planning